-- Every midwife in Norfolk now has a CO monitor. - All student midwives from UEA have Level 2 training in smoking cessation. - The specialist smoking service, Smokefree Norfolk, are now attending team meetings within all maternity units providing updates on local clinics, training available and any new information e.g. on e-cigarettes. - A smoking in pregnancy / postpartum pathway spanning all three acute trusts is being developed. - Smokefree Norfolk is working with maternity services to ensure recording of smoking at time of delivery is robust. - A pilot in JPUH, which is being led by PHE, is assessing the impact of specially designed tool for midwives to use when talking to pregnant smokers. - Smokefree Norfolk have started involving partners in smoking cessation appointments which include a pregnant woman and are holding numerous clinics in each antenatal clinic across Norfolk. - Media campaigns including for use in antenatal clinics, GP surgeries and libraries are being planned. - A statement on e-cigarettes for pregnancy and maternity has been developed from the national smoking in pregnancy action group - The smoking in pregnancy group continues to be very active.
-Public Health works closely with Heads of midwifery and CCG maternity leads. - A deep dive is being undertaken to understand the increase in rates of women smoking at time of delivery
+- A smoking in pregnancy / postpartum pathway spanning all three acute trusts has been drafted and submitted to the relevant STP group for sign-off. - Smokefree Norfolk continues to work with maternity services to ensure recording of smoking at time of delivery is robust and training midwives in the correct storage of CP monitors. - A pilot in JPUH, led by PHE, has assessed the impact of specially designed tool for midwives to use when talking to pregnant smokers - evaluation results awaited.
+This will enable us to engage with pregnant smokers earlier in their pregnancies. - Smokefree Norfolk are now routinely inviting partners to smoking cessation appointments which include a pregnant woman - partners are now starting to engage in these appointments.
+Smokefree Norfolk are also attending maternity team meetings. - Development of media campaigns including for use in antenatal clinics, GP surgeries and libraries - is underway. - A statement on e-cigarettes for pregnancy and maternity has been developed from the national smoking in pregnancy action group.
+This has been adapted locally. - The Smoking in Pregnancy Group continues to be very active.
+Membership and activity has been reviewed with work collaboratively with and avoid duplication with the STP SiP group. - The opt-out system for CO screening and referral to Stop Smoking Services is embedded in two maternity departments, with work underway with the third. - Smokefree Norfolk providing training for children centre staff and Health Visitors to provide them with adequate knowledge and skills to intervene with pregnant smokers.

-Work to be done:

-- NCC PH to ensure that its work links with maternity action groups when they are formed (expected January 2018) - Ensure that the opt-out system (for CO screening and referral to Stop Smoking Services) is embedded in all maternity departments. - Ensure that all professionals involved in maternity care (e.g. GPs, Obstetricians, children centre staff, Health Visitors) have adequate knowledge and skills to intervene with pregnant smokers - Development of methods to engage with pregnant smokers earlier in their pregnancies.